Caption-Matching: A Multimodal Approach for Cross-Domain Image Retrieval: Related Work

 In this work, we present a novel approach to adapt vision-language foundation models for cross-domain image retrieval tasks without requiring a dedicated CDIR dataset.
-Our caption-matching method uniquely combines the strengths of LLMs and ViTs to address the challenges of unsupervised cross-domain image retrieval.
+Our caption-matching method uniquely combines the strengths of LLMs and ViTs, allowing it to capture high-level semantic similarities across diverse visual domains.